tru-ID/app-example-android/README.md

 # 4Auth Phone Check for Android Example

-An example of using 4Auth Phone Check replacing a username/password within a Login Activity.
+An example of using 4Auth Phone Check to replace a username/password within a Login Activity.

 ## Before you being